elaherahmati/Academic-Projects-Portfolio/Message Processing Center Simulation with Python/README.md

 ## 🗂️ Project Status

 Completed as a university simulation assignment.
-All analysis and discussion included in final report.
+A detailed analysis and discussion of the results is included in the final report (currently available only in Persian).